mkuti/e-commerce/README.md

 14. return a dictionary {'cart_items: cart_items, 'total': total, 'product_count: product_count}

 15. in settings.py, add 'cart.contexts.cart_contents' in TEMPLATES
+>> allow to have the context file always available on all templates
+>> no need to pass them in views

 16. create urls.py inside cart app
 17. from django.conf.urls import url, include
 18. from .views import view_cart, add_to_cart, adjust_cart
 19. create base url to view cart
-20. create url to add cart which takes product id added to the path: add/id
+20. create url to add cart which takes product id added to the path: cart/add/id
-21. create url to adjust cart which also takes product id added to the path: adjust/id
+21. create url to adjust cart which also takes product id added to the path: cart/adjust/id

 22. in views.py, add redirect and reverse to list of import from django.shortcuts
 23. create basic function to render cart contents